Healthy Homes Assessment Petone

 Home Assessments Petone for Rental Properties

-There are a myriad of things to check when conducting the house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-A few examples are:
+There are many things you should look for when conducting a house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
+The most common are:

-The consequences of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of a tenant solutions ruling could be significant for property owners and landlords.
-For professional assistance, get in touch today and book your rental property house assessment.
+The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy solutions ruling could be significant for property owners and landlords.
+For expert assistance, get in touch today to schedule your rental properties house evaluation.

 home assessments for rental properties